-Originally released in 1980 on short-lived Oregon label ‘Match Box Recordings’, ‘Burnin’’ is the only album recorded by Portland jazz/funk band Carl Smith And The Natural Gas Company.
+Originally released in 1980 on short-lived Oregon label ‘Match Box Recordings’ and recently unearthed for BBE Music by The Mighty Zaf, ‘Burnin’’ is the only album recorded by Portland jazz/funk band Carl Smith And The Natural Gas Company.

 At the time of the release of this album, Carl Smith’s band had already been performing for almost two decades, starting out as the ‘Carl Smith Orchestra’ in 1959, fusing 40s and 50s big band styles with rock’n’roll, before gradually morphing into the more compact jazz / funk influenced outfit you can hear on Burnin’.

 “Carl had this bright red delivery van he bought from the natural gas company.
 He got a hold of that thing and that’s how we went on the road.
 When we’d roll up to the gig they’d see this big van full of musicians and on the outside it said “Natural Gas Co.”
 Then out comes Carl Smith and it’s all over.” – Lee Bradford (trumpet, flugelhorn)